19hours/sg-statutes/Acts/Companies Act.md

 (4) At any meeting at which a special resolution is submitted a poll shall be deemed to be effectively demanded if demanded —

-(a) by such number of members for the time being entitled under the articles to vote at the meeting as is specified in the articles, but it shall not in any case be necessary for more than 5 members to make the demand;
+(a) by such number of members for the time being entitled under the constitution to vote at the meeting as is specified in the constitution, but it shall not in any case be necessary for more than 5 members to make the demand;

+[Act 36 of 2014 wef 03/01/2016]

-(b) if no such provision is made by the articles, by 3 members so entitled, or by one or 2 members so entitled, if —
+(b) if no such provision is made by the constitution, by 3 members so entitled, or by one or 2 members so entitled, if —

 (i) that member holds or those 2 members together hold not less than 10% of the total number of paid-up shares of the company (excluding treasury shares); or